 Luckily nobody else arrived, so we had the room for ourselves.

 The room was basic but clean.
 There were no towels provided, but we had our own.

 It’s a large resort with many accommodation options for every budget.

-The highlight for us was the self-service barbecue.
-You can buy various types of meat, fish or seafood and cook it yourself at one of the barbecue stations.
+The highlight is the self-service barbecue – you can buy various types of meat, fish or seafood and cook it yourself at one of the barbecue stations.

 Our original plan was to stay in Yulara just for one night.

 Fortunately, we took the advice at the visitor information centre in Alice Springs and stayed for two nights.

 We recommend staying in Yulara for at least two nights to see both Uluru and Kata Tjuta.